 Every case is different, and we may be able to assist you in several areas:

-- Review the facts of your construction accident case: We will go over everything so that we can get an accurate picture of the events.
+- Review the facts of your construction accident case: Our attorneys will go over everything so that we can get an accurate picture of the events.
 This may include reviewing photos, medical reports, and videos that document your construction accident.

 - Determine who may be responsible for your construction accident: For example, we will check what factors contributed to your accident and who influenced or controlled those factors.

 - Estimate and review what compensation you may be able to receive: We may consult with experts and witnesses to determine what sort of compensation you may be able to get.